 With technology, all kinds of possibilities can be explored, and some software developers have come up with some very creative and useful ideas that can help make your solitaire playing experience even better.
 Besides the above-mentioned features like "undo" and statistics, other examples of special features you can find in some programs include the ability to save games, mark available moves, achievements, challenges, and more.

 Final ThoughtsWhile playing a digital version of Solitaire can never substitute for the tactile feel of holding actual cards in your hands, it does offer many real advantages above playing with a physical deck.
 So it is no real surprise that digital implementations of Solitaire are a big reason why so many people are familiar with Solitaire today.
+My own personal favourite to use is BVS Solitaire.

 Microsoft in particular deserves a lot of credit for popularizing solitaire card games via the digital versions that entered our homes via their Windows operating systems.
 Granted, Microsoft wasn't the first to digitize solitaire card games and they wouldn't be the last.
 Ever since the PC arrived, programmers with an interest in card games saw the potential for using these new devices in exciting new ways for playing solitaire, and were already creating versions of their favourites.
 But it was Microsoft that really brought these to the everyday user, and made them familiar on a global level, turning them into bread-and-butter time-killers.